siberianfox/tinygwiki/Homing-and-Limits-Description-and-Operation.md

 	**$xLB** | Homing Latch Backoff | Distance to back off switch during latch and for clears.
 Must be large enough to totally clear the switch or you will see frustrating errors.
 	**$xZB** | Homing Zero Backoff | Distance to back off switch before setting machine coordinate system zero.
 Usually no more than a few millimeters

-Min and max travel are used for two functions (1) setting [soft limit](Homing-and-Limits-Setup-and-Troubleshooting#soft-limits) boundaries, and (2) they are added together to determine the total travel that an axis can move in a homing operation.
+**Note:** Min and max travel are used for two functions (1) setting [soft limit](Homing-and-Limits-Setup-and-Troubleshooting#soft-limits) boundaries, and (2) they are added together to determine the total travel that an axis can move in a homing operation.
 Typically min is set to zero and max is something (e.g. 280mm).
 For soft limits it can be useful to set set Z max = 0 and Zmin = -something.
+If these values are misconfigured the search  could stop before it reaches the intended switch, and the homing operation is canceled.

 ### Homing Operation
 ## G28.2 - Homing Sequence (Homing Cycle)
 G28.2 is used to home to physical home switches.
-G28.2 will find the home switch for an axis then set machine zero for that axis at an offset from the switch location.
+G28.2 will find the home switch for an axis then set machine zero (absolute coordinate system zero) for that axis at an offset from the switch location.
 Format is:
 <pre>G28.2 X0 Y0 Z0 A0 B0 C0</pre>
-Axes not present are ignored and zero values are not changed.
+Axes not present are ignored and their zero values are not changed.

 For example.
-G28.2 X0 Y0 will home the X and Y axes only, and in that order.
+G28.2 X0 Y0 will home the X and Y axes only, in that order.
 The values provided for X and Y don't matter, but something must be present.

 * G28.2 homes all axes present in the command
  * The homing sequence progresses through each axis provided in the G28.2 block in turn - i.e. it does not home on multiple axes simultaneously.
  * Axes are always executed in order of ZXYABC.
 The order the axis words occur in the G28.2 block has no effect.
 * Homing begins by checking the pre-conditions for homing
+ * One and only one switch must be configured as the homing switch for that axis
- * $xSV homing-search-velocity must be non-zero for the axis to be processed
+ * $xSV homing-search-velocity and $xLV latch velocity must be non-zero for the axis to be processed
+ * $xLB latch backoff must be a positive number or zero
+ * $xTN and $xTM - travel minimum and maximum must sum to a non-zero value for total travel
  * Switches must be configured correctly - one and only one homing switch per axis
+ * Failure of any of these conditions will cancel the homing operation and return status code 240 and a message indicating the offending axis
 * The following is performed for each specified axis:
- * Homing begins by testing homing and limit switches for the currently homing axis.
+ * Homing begins by testing for pre-existing switch closure for the current axis.
 If a switch is tripped the axis will back off the switch by the Latch Backoff ($xLB) distance.
  * Once the switches are cleared a search move is executed.
-The search will travel at the Search Velocity ($xSV) for Travel Maximum ($_TM) distance towards the homing switch.
+The search will travel at the Search Velocity ($xSV) for total travel distance ($xTN + $xTM) towards the homing switch.
 The search runs until the homing switch is hit or the maximum travel is performed.
-If maximum travel is reached without hitting a switch the homing sequence is aborted (check your $xTM setting!)
+If maximum travel is reached without hitting the homing switch the homing operation is canceled (check your $xTN and $xTM settings)
  * Once the switch is hit a Latch Backoff move is performed.
 This backs off the switch until the switch opens again.
+This is the repeatable zero location.
+   * Alternately, if the switch does snot open the latch backoff distance may be reached.
+This should not happen - check your latch backoff setting if the switch does not open.
- * Once the switch is cleared the axis moves further off the switch by the Zero Backoff amount and sets zero for that axis.
+ * Once the latch backoff is complete the axis moves further off the switch by the Zero Backoff amount and sets zero for that axis.
+The axis is marked as HOMED in the homing state variable ($homx, where 'x' is any axis).
 * Once all axes are processed the affected axes are moved to the absolute home location (machine zero).
-At this point the homing state will indicate that the machine has been homed.
+  * At this point the overall homing state will indicate that the machine has been homed - see '$home'.
 Homing state can also be read using the homing group: $hom.
-This returns 0 or 1 for each axis to indicate homing state for each axis
+This returns 0 or 1 for each axis to indicate homing state for each axis and the global homing state, $home

 See also:
 * [The top of this page](Homing-and-Limits-Description-and-Operation)